IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 inst.get_domain(                inst.get_published_topics(
 ```

-Given the presence of the `get_jobs` method, you'll note that the `job` resource is a child of the `instance` resource.
-Furthermore, the `operator` resource is a child of `job`.
-To find all operators associated with an instance, one could write the following script:
+The presence of the `get_jobs` method indicates that the `job` resource is a child of the `instance` resource.
+Furthermore, the `operator` resource is a child of the `job` resource.
+To find the names of all operators associated with an instance, one could write the following script:

 ```
 >>> from streamsx import rest